adebola-io/bullet/README.md

 ## Event Handling

-In Bullet, you can pass event handlers to elements using the regular JSX syntax.
+In Bullet, you can pass event handlers to inner elements using the regular JSX syntax.

 ```tsx
 import { createElement } from '@adbl/bullet';